mta-solutions/fsharp-data-validation/README.md

         } |> fromVCtx
 ```

-Here, we added a `AdditionalContacts` field which is a list of contacts.
+In this updated code, we added the `AdditionalContacts` field to our `NewUser` model, which is now a list of contacts.
-To validate it, we used our existing validation logic and the `refuteEachWithProof` operator.
+To validate the list, we use the existing validation logic and introduce the `refuteEachWithProof` operator.
 This operator accepts a validation function that returns a `Proof` type.
-Each element of the list is passed to the validation function.
-Any errors are added to the list of field level failures with the index of the element.
+Each element of the list is passed to the validation function, and any errors are added to the list of field-level failures with the index of the element.

-### Serializing The Proof Type
+### Serializing the Proof Type

-The `Proof` type has a `JsonConverter` converter written for it using `System.Text.Json`.
+The `Proof` type includes a `JsonConverter` converter written for it using `System.Text.Json`.
-It will serialize all global failures in an array under the `failures` property.
+This converter serializes all global failures in an array under the `failures` property.
-All field failures are serialized in a hash map under the `fields` property.
+Field failures are serialized in a hash map under the `fields` property.
-The names of the keys in the hash map are created using the names of the validated field using the `withField` operator.
+The keys in the hash map are created using the names of the validated fields using the `withField` operator.
 Each failure is serialized using the `ToString` method.
-Here is an example of what it might look like.
+Here's an example of what the serialized JSON might look like:

 ```json
 {